 The rectifier circuit (anode-cathode) has a low forward resistance and a high reverse resistance.
-It is controlled from an off state (high resistance) to the on state (low resistance) by a signal applied to the third terminal, the gate does it is turned on it remains on even after removal of the gate signal, as long as a minimum current, the holding current, is maintained in the main or rectifier case.
-To term off an SCR the anode-cathode current must be reduced to less than the bolding current, The characteristic curve is as shown below in figure 3.5.
+It is controlled from an off state (high resistance) to the on state (low resistance) by a signal applied to the third terminal, the gate.
+Once it is turned on it remains on even after removal of the gate signal, as long as a minimum current, the holding current, is maintained in the main or rectifier circuit.
+To turn off an SCR the anode-cathode current must be reduced to less than the holding current, the characteristic curve is as shown below in figure 3.5.